Solopreneurs

 For the full framework on building marketing systems that work with any AI tool, the AI marketing systems guide covers all five systems and the workflows that connect them.

 Your action step: If you're currently using neither tool, start with ChatGPT Plus at $20/month.
+For a full breakdown of what else you need, the best AI tools for marketing in 2026 covers the complete landscape.
 Build your brand voice document and content system first.
 Get consistent results.
 Then — and only then — evaluate whether a specialised tool like Jasper would add value to your specific workflow.
 Most solopreneurs discover that ChatGPT plus a good system is all they need.